Heat and Heart Rate Zones: How Weather Can Affect Your Training HR

 “Essentially, each heart rate zone represents a different level of intensity so runners can better understand how hard they are pushing themselves during a training session,” explains Lato.

-“Precise knowledge of your training intensities can ensure you receive the desired effect from your sessions.”
-Lato says that there are many factors that impact your heart rate, including your fitness level and aerobic capacity.
+“Precise knowledge of your training intensities can ensure you receive the desired effect from your sessions,” Lato says many factors impact your heart rate, including your fitness level and aerobic capacity.

 “Because your heart rate is personal, it’s important to determine your unique maximum heart rate to optimize your training zones,” advises Lato.